syncfusion-content/maui-docs/MAUI/DataGrid/export-to-pdf.md

 ## Save Service class in portable project.

 Add the new class file with name as SaveService to the project and add below code in it.
-This is the helper class used and view the PDF file in windows, android, IOS and MAc devices.
+This is the helper class used and view the PDF file in windows, android, iOS and MAc devices.

 {% tabs %}
 {% highlight c# %}